One of the most pressing needs we encounter with single mothers is the lack of financial means to provide the basic

 Medicaid serves needy individuals and families in Virginia who lack adequate resources to pay for medical care.
 Eligible applicants include children under the age of 19, disabled adults, seniors as well as pregnant women.

 To apply for Medicaid, you can use CommonHelp or you can also apply by telephone by calling Cover Virginia at 1-855-242-8282 and speak to a person who can answer your questions.

 FAMIS is Virginia’s health insurance program for children under age 19.
 It provides access to quality health services for uninsured children in families that earn too much for Medicaid.

 FAMIS Plus is Virginia’s name for children’s Medicaid that covers children in families with lower or no income.
-FAMIS MOMS will cover women of any age who are pregnant and who are uninsured.
+FAMIS MOMS will cover uninsured pregnant women of any age with incomes up to 200% of the poverty level.

 There are no enrollment costs or monthly premiums for FAMIS.
 For some services, you will have to pay a co-payment.
 Most co-payments are just $2.00 or $5.00.